 The creation and evolution of Panelux

-The history of Panelux is intimately linked to that of the Fischer bakery.
-The two companies, once a group, are separated entities since 2010, but share the same values and continue to work closely together.
-The Fischer bakery was founded in 1913 and has grown and diversified over the years.
-In 1971, the second generation, Mr Joe Fischer, was the driving force behind a merger of several bakeries, including the Panelux company, founded in 1965 as a distribution company.
-In 1990, the decision was made to consolidate the three production sites existing at that time, into a single site located in Mensdorf, under the same name: Panelux.
+The history of Panelux is closely linked to that of the Fischer Bakery.
+The two companies, which were once part of the same whole, became separate entities in 2010.
+But they share the same values and continue to work closely together.
+The Fischer Bakery was founded in 1913, and has grown and diversified over the years.
+The second generation, that of Mr Joe Fischer, was the driving force behind a merger of several bakeries in 1971, also including Panelux, founded in 1965 as a distribution company.
+In 1992, the decision was taken to merge the three existing production facilities into a single site in Mensdorf, under the name Panelux.

 Joé Fischer and his horse Fanny

-- From 2000, Fischer has been continuing to position itself as a "Bakery Coffee Shop”, and Panelux has been pursuing its industrial development while respecting its artisanal origins.
+- In 2000, Fischer continued to position itself as a “Bakery Coffee Shop”, while Panelux continued its development without compromising on artisan manufacturing processes.

 Old site of Bertrange